Nakilon/directlink/README.md

 # gem directlink

-This tool converts any sort of image hyperlink (a thumbnail URL, a link to an album, etc.) to a high resolution one.
+This tool obtains from any sort of hyperlink (a thumbnail URL, a link to a photo album, a news article, etc.) a directlink(s) to high resolution images at that page.
 Also it tells the resulting resolution and the image type (format).
-I wanted such automation often so I made a gem with a binary.
+The gem also includes a binary so you can use it as a CLI.

 ## Usage